About Us Contact Shop

 Federal Coffee Company

 If you’re a coffee drinker and/or a serious foodie, then you need to come here.
-We lived just a house over from Federal so it kind of became a morning (and sometimes afternoon) ritual for us.
+We lived just a house over from Federal so it kind of became a morning ritual for us.

 With a very relaxed vibe and great interior, it offers a wide variety of amazing drinks and foods.

-As for food.. well we loved their breakfasts a little too much, but we either got their Aussie Breakfast or their pancakes.
+As for food, we loved their breakfasts a little too much, but we either got their Aussie Breakfast or their pancakes.

-The Aussie Breakfast contains bacon, sauteed and seasoned mushrooms (don’t know how they did it but they tasted like magic), two eggs, hallumi cheese (Hallumi is a mixture of goat and cow milk cheese, and it’s pan fried.
-It’s like nothing we’d ever had before and tastes so good.), and freshly baked bread.
-Top all of those things onto a slice of hot bread and you have an explosion of flavors.
+The Aussie Breakfast contains bacon, sautéed and seasoned mushrooms (don’t know how they did it but they tasted like magic), two eggs, hallumi cheese, and freshly baked bread.
+Top all of those things onto a slice of hot bread, and you have an explosion of flavor.

 The pancake had a few blueberries cooked inside, lemon juice drizzles over them, lightly dusted with powdered sugar, and topped with more fresh blueberries.